Septic Arthritis in Cats

 How is septic arthritis treated?

 Once home, these cats benefit from long-term management.
-Cold packs alternated with heat packs may be beneficial for increasing blood flow, and decreasing inflammation and swelling.
+Cold packs, alternated with heat packs, may help to increase blood flow, and decrease inflammation and swelling.
 Activity should be restricted until cleared by your veterinarian.

 Your veterinarian may prescribe a broad-spectrum antibiotic while waiting for the results of the bacterial culture and sensitivity panel.
-Once the best choice of antibiotic is made, the medication will typically be given for at least 4 to 8 weeks.
-In addition, a non-steroidal anti-inflammatory drug (NSAID) or a narcotic may be given to relieve pain and inflammation.
+Once an antibiotic is chosen, the medication will typically be given until at least 2 weeks after clinical signs have resolved; this means treatment can continue for at least 6 to 8 weeks.
+In addition, a non-steroidal anti-inflammatory drug (NSAID) or an opioid may be given to relieve pain and inflammation.

 Related Articles